 Sometimes a patent is issued with claims that do not adequately protect the owner of the patent from competitors.
 In some cases, the claims may not be broad enough to prevent a competitor from designing around the claimed elements of the invention.

-In other cases, the technology may evolve rapidly following the patent’s issue, allowing new ways to design around the claimed elements.
+In other cases, the technology may evolve rapidly after the patent issues, evolving technology creates new potential avenues to possibly design around the originally issued patent claims.
 In many cases, a broadening reissue can be a useful remedy for such a patent owner.

 One condition for a broadening reissue is that its application must be submitted within two years of the patent’s original issue date.
 Another condition for a broadening reissue is that the new claims, which are broader than the original claims, must be supported in the original written specification.